white-leaf-devs/recommendation-system/README.md

 #### Running migrations and loading data

-Supported controllers are defined in `controllers` folder, to setup the database For your convenience we created a single bash script to create, load and index the databases for each controller.
+Supported controllers are defined in `controllers` folder, to setup the database for your convenience we created a single bash script to create, load and index the databases for each controller.
 You just need to:

 ```bash
 cd controllers/{controller_folder}